wpaxiom/cartick/readme.txt

 == Contribute ==

 To contribute to Cartick, fork the repository and submit a pull request.
 We welcome your contributions!
+(Upcoming)

 == Changelog ==

+= 1.0.1 =
+- Fixed data type declaration issue

 = 1.0.0 =
 - Initial release